oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 **Consul**: Consul makes it simple for services to register themselves and to discover other services via a DNS or HTTP interface.

 To give users an idea on how to create a WebLogic Server Domain in a Multi Host environment we have scripts under **1221-multihost**.
-The b ~/docker-images/OracleWebLogic/samples/1221-multihost/bootstrap.shb  script starts 2 Docker Machines the b weblogic-Orchestratorb  and b weblogic-masterb  .
-The weblogic-orchestrater Docker Machine has the b Docker Registryb  where we register the images we need to run containers from, and we run the b Consulb  to help us start services.
+The '~/docker-images/OracleWebLogic/samples/1221-multihost/bootstrap.sh' script starts 2 Docker Machines the **weblogic-Orchestrator** and **weblogic-master** .
+The weblogic-orchestrater Docker Machine has the **Docker Registry** where we register the images we need to run containers from, and we run the **Consul** to help us start services.
 The weblogic-master Docker Machine has the Docker Swarm Image, the Overlay Network, and the WebLogic Admin Server container running in the VM.
 The 1221-appdeploy image is pushed into the registry running in the Orchestrator machine.
 Finally the bootstrap script calls the post-bootstrap script to start an Admin Server container on the weblogic-master machine.

 ![](images/09_bootstrap_vi.pgn?raw=true)

-The b ~/docker-images/OracleWebLogic/samples/1221-multihost/post-bootstrap.shb  script runs an Admin server Docker Container in the weblogic-master machine from the app-deploy image that has been pushed to the registry.
+The '~/docker-images/OracleWebLogic/samples/1221-multihost/post-bootstrap.sh' script runs an Admin server Docker Container in the weblogic-master machine from the app-deploy image that has been pushed to the registry.

 ![](images/10_post_bootstrap_vi.pgn?raw=true)